Version Information: Version 1.0 +Caplifive

 The Capstone-RISC-V ISA extends each of the 32 general-purpose

-registers, so it contains either a capability or a raw XLEN
+registers, so it contains either a capability or a raw XLEN-bit

 integer.

-The type of data contained in a register is maintained and type confusion is not allowed, except for x0
+The type of data contained in a register is maintained and type confusion is not allowed, except for x0/c0 as discussed below.

 In assembly code, the type of data expected in a register operand